answer-2-earn/.github/profile/README.md

 The Mini-App facilitates a question-and-answer interaction between users (Askers and Answerers) on the LUKSO Mainnet, leveraging Universal Profiles and smart contracts.

-- **Setup (Answerer)**

-  - The Answerer obtains the Mini-App link and integrates it into their Universal Profile grid.

 - **Asking a Question (Asker)**

   - The Asker navigates to the Answerer's profile on Universal Everything.
   - Connects their Universal Profile to the Mini-App using `@up-provider`.
-  - Submits a question including text and a selected reward amount (0.01, 0.05, or 0.1 LYX).
+  - Submits a question including text and a LYX reward.
   - The backend generates LSP8 token metadata for the question using `erc725.js` and uploads it to Pinata IPFS.
-  - An LSP8 token representing the question is minted via the `Question` smart contract on the LUKSO Mainnet.
+  - An LSP8 token representing the question is minted via the `QuestionManager` and `Question` smart contracts on the LUKSO Mainnet.

 - **Answering a Question (Answerer)**